Dealing with a debt collector

 A debt collector can't do the following:

-- suggest to your friends, employer, relatives or neighbours that they should pay your debts, unless one of these individuals has co-signed your loan
+- suggest to your friends, employer, relatives or neighbours that they should pay your debt, unless they've co-signed your loan

 - use threatening, intimidating or abusive language

-- apply excessive or unreasonable pressure on you to repay the debt
+- apply excessive or unreasonable pressure on you to pay the debt

 - misrepresent the situation or give false or misleading information

-- call you on your cell phone, unless you've provided that number as a way to reach you
+- call you on your cell phone, unless you've provided that number as a way to contact you

 A debt collection agency can't add any collection-related costs to the amount you owe other than: